Leave Greenwich pier and turn…

 LEFT: Turn left along the Thames onto a thin pathway where during low tide you can see the remains of a Tudor pier in front of the Old Royal Naval College buildings.
 The outline of a jetty can be seen just yards to the west of the Palace of Placentia site where King Henry VIII was born.

 From here, you can turn right through black gates into the Naval College grounds which are now open, along with the retail shops.
-The indoor spaces, including the Painted Hall, open from 17 May.
+The indoor spaces, including the Painted Hall are now open.
 INFO

 Behind the Old Royal Naval College is Greenwich Park.
 Its well worth a stroll to the top of the hill for the breath-taking views.
-Whilst you are up there, visit the Royal Observatory which also reopens in May.
+Whilst you are up there, visit the Royal Observatory.
 INFO

 Time for brunch or a pint?
 If you stay on the Thames path you will arrive at a fantastic pub with not only riverside seating, but a stunning roof terrace!
 The Trafalgar Arms – dog friendly, child friendly, adult friendly – just look at it here, have you ever seen a more beautiful interactive building plan: INFO